Powerful software that makes hiring easy

 PRLab understood that being a business that is rapidly scaling internationally, while being self funded and financially stable was a rarity in today’s market.
 That is why the first of the three stories created on behalf of Recruitee focused on the different steps startups could take to become self funded.

-Given the high level scope of the story, the aim was to get coverage in a publication who had a high monthly audience.
+Given the high level scope of the story, the aim was to get media coverage in a publication who had a high monthly audience.
 A media tier list was created and from that list, a handful of carefully selected media outlets were chosen for the story.
 The pitch was offered exclusively to further attract the larger publications.
 This technique provided fantastic results as Recruitee was featured in FastCompany and EU Startups.

 Following the focus on the business management side of things, PRLab began diving into Recruitee as an HRtech software.
 There was a reason why major clients like Starbucks, Toyota, and Vice have been singing their praises, but the key was translating this into stories for journalists.